Maze-solving algorithm: Trémaux's algorithm

-The "turn around and return" rule effectively transforms any maze with loops into a simply connected one; whenever we find a path that would close a loop, we treat it as a dead end and return.
-Without this rule, it is possible to cut off one's access to still-unexplored parts of a maze if, instead of turning back, we arbitrarily pick another entrance.
+The "turn around and return" rule effectively transforms any maze with loops into a simply connected one; whenever a path that would close a loop is found, it is treated as a dead end and one returns.
+Without this rule, it is possible to cut off one's access to still-unexplored parts of a maze if, instead of turning back, another arbitrary entrance is picked.

-When you finally reach the solution, entrances marked exactly once will indicate a way back to the start.
-If there is no exit, this method will take you back to the start where all entrances are marked twice.
+When the exit is reached, entrances marked exactly once will indicate a way back to the start.
+If there is no exit, this method will bring one back to the start where all entrances are marked twice.

 In this case each passage is walked down exactly twice, once in each direction.
 The resulting walk is called a bidirectional double-tracing.

 Essentially, this algorithm, which was discovered in the 19th century, has been used about a hundred years later as depth-first search.

+Tarry's algorithm

+Tarry’s algorithm, published by Gaston Tarry in 1895 in Le problème des labyrinthes, is a method for traversing a maze or connected undirected graph with no prior knowledge of the maze layout.
+It is similar to Trémaux’s algorithm in that it uses maze marking to record exploration progress.
+The algorithm guarantees complete traversal and termination; each edge is traversed at most twice, once in each direction.
+It can be expressed as a single rule, described by MacTutor as “particularly suitable to computer implementation”: Do not exit from an intersection the way you came in until all other exits have been explored.
+It is now considered to be an early depth-first-search-like procedure.